Family days out

 Skating in front of the Queen’s House, Greenwich

-Queen’s House Ice Rink, Greenwich: some of the most child-friendly skating this winter
+Queen’s House, Greenwich: child-friendly skating this winter

 Another spectacularly regal rink we’re recommending this year is at the Queen’s House in Greenwich.
 Set in the Royal Museums Greenwich grounds it couldn’t fail to look stunning.
 But what we really love about skating here is how much thought has gone into making it safe and fun for kids.